eor - made in Germany

 worknow fees

-• We handle all statutory obligations — from contracts and payslips to social security, benefits, and tax filings — so you can focus on your business.
+• We handle contracts, payroll, social security, benefits and tax filings — so you can focus on running your business.

-• Payments for gross salaries and employment costs are due by the 15th of each month, with salary disbursement on the third-last German banking day.
+• Employee salaries and statutory employment costs are payable by the 15th of each month, with salary payments made on the third-last German banking day.

-• A deposit equal to one month’s gross salary per employee is required before onboarding and will be offset against the final payroll upon termination.
+• Before onboarding, a refundable deposit equal to one month’s gross salary is required.
+The deposit is fully offset against the final payroll payment when employment ends.

 Get in touch for a transparent quote based on your specific needs.